XTRAGES/AItraffic/README.md

 # React + Vite

-So, using vite we created the react app, first run the following commands
+Using vite we created the react app, first run the following commands

 > cd frontend